 Domestic Violence Services

 TAP Domestic Violence Services helps those suffering from abuse.
-If your intimate partner is abusive to you, your children, or someone else in the household, or if someone you know is being abused, TAP’s Domestic Violence Services, which are free to all, can help with the following:
+If your intimate partner is abusive to you, your children, or someone else in the household, or if someone you know is being abused, we can help with the following:

 - Emergency assistance and emergency transportation

 - Emergency relocation assistance

 - 24/7 Emergency Hotline